Akira Tago

 Akira Tago (多湖 輝, February 25, 1926 – March 6, 2016) was a Japanese psychologist.
 He was an honorary emeritus of Tokyo Future University and a professor emeritus of Chiba University.
 He was also the chief of Akira Tago Laboratory.

 He compiled a best-selling quiz book series Atama no Taisou (頭の体操, literally Head Gymnastics), from 1966 to his death.
-There are 23 sequel parts published.
+There are 23 volumes published.
 He was also known for designing the puzzles of video games, including the Professor Layton series, in which he is cited as a "Puzzle Master" in the credits.
 In the titular Professor Layton's office, the player can also find a book which the professor is reading written by a puzzle master from abroad: as the games take place in the UK, this is likely referring to Tago.
 He died at the age of 90 in March 2016.